 I understand that the idea of trauma alone can be confusing and when connecting it with the way someone builds their business, it can become even more mind-blowing.
 Because of this, I will always share more details — yes, even my own — to shine a light on this topic.

 I want to make it very clear and real so that you can also see how childhood adversity may be impacting your own business.

 A note about triggers.
 If you have trauma in your background, reading stories about other people’s trauma can be triggering.
 I have written it in a way that will minimize the triggers, but they can still happen.
-So, please take personal responsibility and stop reading or practice whatever self-care skills you have to manage your own trauma.
+So, please take personal responsibility and stop reading or practicing whatever self-care skills you have to manage your own trauma.

 Let me introduce you to one of my trauma triggers.

 Please Meet — Doing Things The Right Way.
 It has been with me for as long as I can remember and has journeyed with me through life — and has even set up shop in my business

 When I was a kid, I had a pretty hard time doing things THE RIGHT WAY.
 You see I had a learning disability — ADD — and I was just a very different kid.
 As you can imagine, I spent most of my time doing things THE WRONG WAY according to the authority figures around me.

 I THOUGHT the wrong way, I ATE the wrong way, I LEARNED the wrong way, I APPROACHED CHALLENGES the wrong way, the way I approached TIME was the wrong way, the QUESTIONS I asked were the wrong ones… you get my point here, right?
 I was taught that I needed to do things THE RIGHT WAY because my dear unique self was not valued for the ways that I approached the world.

 I worked very hard at trying to learn to do things the RIGHT WAY.
 I suffered emotional, physical, and psychological abuse at the same time I was trying to conform.
 No matter how much I tried, I was rarely able to do things THE RIGHT WAY.